Stylised wall painting with Hebrew script: Love your neighbour, for he is like you.

 • 2011 Landesehrenbrief von Hessen

-• 2011 Ehrenplakette des Landkreis Marbuirg-Biedenkopf
+• 2011 Ehrenplakette des Landkreis Marburg-Biedenkopf

 The long-time chair of the Arbeitskreis, Gabriele C. Schmitt, was honored for her valuable contributions twice in 2011 with a Letter of Commendation (Ehrenbrief) from the State of Hesse and with a Badge of Honor (Ehrenplakette) from the District of Marburg-Biedenkopf